- Hot water circulates through a finned pipe inside a metal cover; keep area around convector clear at all times

 Residence Heating Systems

 The following is a description of how to operate the heating system in Student Residences.
 A few anomalies are included that may be helpful.
 Most of the heating systems in Residences rely on a process called "convection" where hot water circulates through a finned pipe inside a metal cover and the heated air surrounding the pipe rises into the room.
+Building-specific heating system instructions can be found at the bottom of this page.

 a) the transference of heat in a liquid or gas by currents resulting from unequal temperature and the consequent unequal densities.